RandomSearch18/a-level-project/docs/readme.md

 - I'm not sure if it's intended to be used on the web, or just in WASI environments (like Wasmer)
 - It doesn't (yet) have a proper project page or documentation, just a blog post from the Wasmer company
 - It's more of a proof of concept for how Python could be run in the browser (or other WebAssembly environments) in the near future, whereas PyScript is a tool that has been used by a range of products and already has good developer experience.
-- The blog posts describes targeting a subset of Python features, prioritising speed over compatibility, and not supporting all libaries.
-I want a high chance that my libaries will work.
+- The blog posts describes targeting a subset of Python features, prioritising speed over compatibility, and not supporting all libraries.
+I want a high chance that my libraries will work.

 It seems that `py2wasm`'s only advantage over PyScript is having a cool banner image at the top of its blog post, which I have included above.